aqilsyamil/putra-bus/README.md

 ### API

-To start an API, make sure to get create a `.env` file containing all required environment variables needed for this project.
+To start an API, make sure to create a `.env` file containing all required environment variables needed for this project.
 Put the file the root directory of the project.
 Contact and ask [Rayhan](https://github.com/rayhanasyraff) to get the environment variables or you can [open an issue](https://github.com/aqilsyamil/putra-bus/issues/new).
 After setting up your `.env` file in your project, run this script to install all dependencies for this project.

 ```bash
 bun run start:api:dev